pinohu/DYNASTY/ohu-legacy-codex/templates/legal/trusts/crummey-trust-template.md

 - **Crummey Notices**: Must send notices within 7 days of contribution, withdrawal period is 30 days

-- **Merger**: Trust merges into Legacy Trust at age 25 - coordinate with Legacy Trust administration
+- **Merger**: Trust merges into Dynasty Trust at age 25 - coordinate with Dynasty Trust administration

 - **Investment Strategy**: Consider age-appropriate investments - more aggressive when young, more conservative as distribution dates approach